wso2/docs-is/en/docs/develop/extending-the-workflow-event-handler.md

     }
     ```

-Finally in the service component, we need to register the handler
+Finally in the service component, register the handler and the listener that you implemented using the following code block.
-and the listener we implemented.
-We can do this as follows.

 ``` java
 **